sunilmishra/Android-AsyncTaskLoader-with-MVP/README.md

 #Login Server
 Copy Login.php and paste inside WAMP - www folder and Run it.
 Take your ip address of your machine using ipconfig cmd.
-Update the same IP in BasePresenter to connect your mobile app with server to do Login Vallidation.
+Update the same IP in BasePresenter to connect your mobile app with server to do Login Vallidation. make sure your username is 'sunil'.